fboehm/fboehm/README.md

 -->

-- 🔭 I’m currently working on polygenic scores for quantitative traits
+- 🔭 I’m currently working on polygenic scores
 - 🌱 I’m currently learning to write C++ code with Armadillo and to document C++ code with doxygen.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...